Fronkan/activate_env/README.md

-# activate_venv
+# activate_env
-A set of scripts to find and activate a Python virtual environment in the local directory, for Windows.
+A set of scripts to find and activate a Python virtual environment (virtualenv) in the local directory, for Windows.